Stock market today: Wall Street slumps as rising yields crank up the pressure

 “If inflation is sticky because of momentum in the economy, that’s not necessarily bad for stocks,” Bank of America strategists led by Ohsung Kwon wrote in a BofA Global Research report.
 “But stagflation is,” referring to the painful combination of a stagnating economy and high inflation.

-Strategists at Wells Fargo Investment Institute raised their forecast for where the S&P 500 could end this year in part because of the surprising strength of the U.S..
-While they expect the market to be choppy following its big gains since October, they say a growing U.S. economy should drive sales for companies.
+Strategists at Wells Fargo Investment Institute raised their forecast for where the S&P 500 could end this year in part because of the surprising strength of the U.S. economy.
+While they expect stock prices to be choppy following big gains since October, they say a growing U.S. economy should drive sales for companies.

 AP Writers Matt Ott and Zimo Zhong contributed.